A practical guide to Zendesk AI automation in 2026

 The native setup process

-The challenge of a gradual and safe rollout
+The journey to a safe rollout

-Key use cases and common limitations
+Key use cases and strategic considerations

 Automating L1 and repetitive inquiries